 Just ask those pastor friends who had to go through this tragedy what it is like.

+2) Affection is an Action of Love

 /// 3-5 /// Is that dear wife of yours, really dear?

 A wife’s greatest need is for security in your relationship, and security is obtained by most women through affection… It is the affection she receives that gives her confidence in your care for her and her wellbeing.